brassc/FSL/README.md

 For each patient and timepoint, this BET extraction, FA and MD scans are registered to the corresponding T1 at the relevant timepoint.

+Region of interest analysis is completed using 10mm sphere around the end points of contour (manually picked coordinates).
+These are recorded in `included_patient_info.csv`.

 Freesurfer location: `/home/cmb247/Desktop/Project_3/Freesurfer/`